chris-molki/gpetas/README.md

 # Installation

 `gpetas` requires `python>=3.9`.
 For a proper installation create a virtual environment first and activate it.
-Just do the following using `conda`.
+Just do the following.

 ## Create virtual environment
 ```